vrutkovs/slides-openshift-itgm/openshift.md

 ---
 ### OpenShift-specific operator - Machine API

-When running in the known cloud Machine API Operator can provision additional nodes
+Machine API Operator takes care of additional nodes provisioning

 <!-- .element: class="fragment" data-fragment-index="1" --> Additional entities - **Machine** and **MachineSet** - is introduced to keep the info about desired node configs and quantity